Nikelandjelo/Nikelandjelo.github.io/_posts/2021-09-18-google-beginners-quest.md

 https://high-speed-chase-web.2021.ctfcompetition.com/
 ```
 <img alt="clng3" src="/static/assets/img/blog/ctfs/2021-googlebq/C3-2.png" width="100%" />
-<p style="font-size: 16px">The link for this task is getting us to a page with a car game.
+The link for this task is getting us to a page with a car game.
 There is a text field and hints on how to make a function next to it.<br />
-According to the hints:</p>
+According to the hints:

 ```
 Car Self-Driving Interface